threefoldfoundation/info_cloud_production/src/tfcloud/tfgrid/decentralization.md

 - (7) TF Cloud is operating a kubernetes cluster to run some of these services.
 In v3.13 we expect more farmers to run this independently

+## V4.x

-## V4.x the first 100% independent grid deployment
+With V4.x, we aim at the first 100% independent grid deployment.

 > mid to end 2024